Caravans and trailers

 - be a safety hazard to pedestrians, particularly children

-- be dangerous, for example if they are unstable or contain gas cylinders
+- be dangerous, if they are unstable or contain gas cylinders

 - attract anti-social behaviour